 The Berkshires' unspoiled landscapes and inviting towns are among the best places to enjoy the changing colours in New England – be sure to catch the panoramic views from Mohawk Trail.

-Colorado is one of the most beautiful states at any time of the year, but its gilded aspens make fall one of the most picturesque times to visit.
+Colorado is one of America's most beautiful states at any time of the year, but its gilded aspens make fall one of the most picturesque times to visit.

 Portland is awash with warm colours in the fall; admire the blazing oaks and maples in the city centre or take a quick trip to Sauvie Island to visit a pumpkin patch.